Public Health Fact Sheet

 How is St. Louis Encephalitis spread?

-There is no specific treatment.
+There is no specific treatment for SLE.
 Medical care centers on treatment of symptoms and complications.

 - Abrupt onset of fever